akashshetty101/Assembled_Takehome/README.md

 ## 6. Unknown-as-false: a stated limitation

-v1 treats an uncomputable fact as `false`.
-This is deliberate and documented, not an oversight — three-valued logic (`TRUE | FALSE | UNKNOWN` with Kleene conjunction) is a real, scoped, droppable phase (Phase 10 in `PLAN.md`) that wasn't started this round, because the asymmetry it exists to fix has a much cheaper partial fix (Phase 9, "resolve hardening" — also not started, but scoped separately and explicitly cheaper).
+v1 still treats an uncomputable fact as `false` at the point a condition is actually evaluated (`evaluation/operators.py`) — full three-valued logic (`TRUE | FALSE |
+UNKNOWN` with Kleene conjunction) is a real, scoped, droppable phase (Phase 10 in `PLAN.md`) that has not been started.
+What **has** shipped is the cheaper, targeted fix for the dangerous half of the asymmetry below: Phase 9, "resolve hardening" (`episodes/machine.py`), which freezes an already-open episode instead of resolving it when a fact it depends on goes missing.

-The asymmetry has to be stated plainly, because it isn't symmetric:
+The asymmetry still has to be stated plainly, because it isn't symmetric:

 - **Opening** an episode on a missing fact fails **safe** — a missed alert, not a false one.
 Reachable in the real sample data: `evt_01HXYZ086` reports `a_23` with